fraser125/HiFiveInventor/README.md

 # HiFive Inventor
 ## Overview
 This is a great little developer board, originally targetted at 7+ year old kids.
-Unfortunately due to licensing issue, it's no longer supported.
+Unfortunately due to licensing contract expiring, it's no longer supported.
 It was originally associated with the BBC Dr. Who, including narration of the tutorial videos.
-These videos do not appear to be available on YouTube, there are many review videos and others that include people working through the exercises.
+These videos do not appear to be available on YouTube, there are some review videos and others that include people working through the exercises.

 The board has the following features:
 * 150 MHz RISC-V CPU - RV32IMAC